nathanfx330/redleaf/readme.md

 *   `./documents/`: **Place your source documents here.** Subdirectories are supported.
 *   `./instance/`: **Holds non-public files**, like the database and secret key.
 This folder is critical and should *not* be committed to version control.
-*   `knowledge_base.db`: The SQLite database containing all indexed data, users, and curation metadata.
 *   `app.py`: The main Flask application, handling web routes and the UI.
 *   `processing_pipeline.py`: The core logic for document processing and NLP.
 *   `storage_setup.py`: Defines the database schema and handles initial creation.